The Power of Communication

 USE OF IVRS TECHNOLOGY

-The use of IVRS to facilitate management of the global inventory is a well-documented tool in the clinical supply armory.
+The use of IVRS to facilitate management of the global inventory is a well-documented tool in the clinical supply armoury.
 This asset has been proven to work effectively with the distribution process to ensure that stocks in central and local depots are monitored, and that resupply is conducted in a timely fashion.
 The ability to track and trace the drug and ancillary stocks allows both the distributor and the sponsor to proactively manage the studies and to utilize resources where they should be ahead of the curve.

 Countries new to clinical trials will continually test the resolve and ingenuity of sponsor, courier and the depot.
 Therefore, the relationships between these entities are critical to the success of the supply chain.
 Third parties such as independent brokers can be consulted – this knowledge is invaluable in assessing the emerging country.

-These various organizations must build effective communication and take advice from those within the supply chain that have experience in new countries or have identified key areas in the regulations that must be adhered to.
+These various organisations must build effective communication and take advice from those within the supply chain that have experience in new countries or have identified key areas in the regulations that must be adhered to.

 The hazards and frustrations of distributing clinical trials material to emerging markets are encountered daily by distributing organizations.
 Effective points of communication are the key to succeeding in emerging markets.
-Centralizing the management of distribution to internal departments, such as depot management teams, will assist in the overall operational efficiency of the supply chain and provide effective communication with third parties.
+Centralising the management of distribution to internal departments, such as depot management teams, will assist in the overall operational efficiency of the supply chain and provide effective communication with third parties.

 T: +44(0)28 3836 2436